gaurav-kabra-official/Guess-The-Number/README.md

 you will be asked to continue. <br>
 Pressing any key other than Y or y will result in closing of game immediately.
 ### Note:
-Throughout game, colors on console mean something:
+Throughout game, colors on console mean something:<br>
-RED : invalid input (e.g. too long input or instead of integer you enter type-inconsistent value) OR you are left with final life!
+RED : invalid input (e.g. too long input or instead of integer you enter type-inconsistent value) OR you are left with final life!<br>
 GREEN : You guessed the number correctly.
-Congrats for that!
+Congrats for that!<br>
-WHITE : Rest text (including crash-reports (exceptions))
+WHITE : Rest text (including crash-reports (exceptions))<br>